 But in September 1830 the Liverpool & Manchester opened, the world’s first passenger railway to connect two cities, with trains pulled by steam locomotives operating in each direction on two lines.

 This idea of a passenger railway caught the attention of George Thomas Landmann.
-He had retired as an officer in the Royal Engineers in 1824 after a distinguished career, latterly in Canada where he had built forts to defend against an American invasion.
+He had retired in 1824 as an officer in the Royal Engineers after a distinguished career, latterly in Canada where he had built forts to defend against an American invasion.
 In 1831 Landmann and George Walter made a proposal to create a 3½-mile railway from Tooley Street, Southwark on the south side of London Bridge to London Street, Greenwich.
-That same year the rebuilt London Bridge had opened, making it easier to cross into the Thames and thus a railway to Southwark would be convenient for those travelling to and from London and the naval dockyards at Deptford, as well as the maritime town of Greenwich to which Londoners were attracted by its neighbouring park.
+That same year the rebuilt London Bridge had opened, making it easier to cross the Thames into the City.
+Thus a railway to Southwark would be convenient for those travelling to and from London and the naval dockyards at Deptford, as well as the maritime town of Greenwich to which Londoners were attracted by its neighbouring park.